-‘General Hospital’ Spoilers: New Couple Alert – Kristina And Valerie Hot New Romance Revealed – Parker Out!
+‘General Hospital’ Spoilers: New Couple Alert, Kristina And Valerie Hot New Romance Revealed, And Parker Out!

 — General Hospital (@GeneralHospital) August 16, 2017

 GH fans are deeply divided on Parker and Kristina.
-Some like the pairing while others are okay with Kristina being in a same-sex romance but are bothered by the age difference.
-It seems that General Hospital might be going down the same road as Young and the Restless is doing with Tessa and Mariah.
+Some like the pairing, while others are okay with Kristina being in a same-sex romance, but are bothered by the age difference.
+It seems that General Hospital might be going down the same road as Young and the Restless, with Tessa and Mariah.
 Even though Parker is younger than Kristina’s mom, since Lexi Ainsworth looks so young, some GH fans are turned off by the age difference.

-By pairing Kristina with Valerie, the writers are offering the character the chance to pursue her fluid sexuality but with someone more age appropriate for her.
+By pairing Kristina with Valerie, the writers are offering the character the chance to pursue her fluid sexuality, but with someone more age appropriate for her.
 If this spoiler comes to fruition, and Valerie and Kristina do find romance, it would certainly shake up Port Charles.
 No doubt Alexis and Sonny would much rather see Kristina dating a cop than her much-older college professor.
 What do you think?
 Would Kristina and Valerie make a good couple?
 Do you prefer Kristina with Val or Parker?
-Come back for more General Hospital spoilers soon!
+Come back for more General Hospital spoilers soon.

 [Featured Image by Joe Seer and Kathy Hutchins/Shutterstock]